janhoo/worms/README.md

 ### License

-This package is licensed to you under the terms of the [GNU AFFERO GENERAL PUBLIC LICENSE](http://choosealicense.com/licenses/agpl-3.0/) version 3.0 or higher.
+This code is licensed to you under the terms of the [GNU AFFERO GENERAL PUBLIC LICENSE](http://choosealicense.com/licenses/agpl-3.0/) version 3.0 or higher.